12 Dates of Christmas: Plot

 On the sixth day, Kate wakes up and is visibly overwhelmed.
 Sympathizing, Jim takes her to the botanical gardens where they pass by six children wearing goose hats.
-The two get to know each other and Kate decides she can do whatever she wants since reality will reboot.
-She misses her date in order to bake with Margine, Leigh, and Miyoko.
+The two get to know each other.
+Later, she misses her date in order to bake with Margine, Leigh, and Miyoko.

 On the seventh day, Kate borrows lights from Rich, who is standing near seven plastic swans.
 This time, she asks Miles what he would like to do for their date.
 Miles invites her to the hockey rink where he regularly coaches the Lords, a team of children from a group home.
 One of the kids, Michael, ran away earlier in the day.
 Miles and Kate ice skate, then visit Prospect Park where she arranged a light display.
 The two are about to share a kiss when midnight strikes.

 On the eighth day, Kate tells Jack she's moved past their relationship.
 Jack invites Kate for a cup of coffee at a cafe where a label shows eight maids milking.
-Jack reveals he had intended to propose to Kate in the past but she changed after her mother died, becoming obsessive and narrow-focused on what her life should be like.
+Jack reveals he had intended to propose to Kate in the past, but she changed after her mother died, becoming obsessive and narrow-focused on what her life should be like.
 Kate realizes she was in love with marriage more than Jack.
 At Christmas dinner, Kate realizes Jack never bought an engagement ring and panics, ruining her date with Miles.
 She later learns Jack proposed without a ring.

 On the ninth day, Kate is concerned she will never have a relationship with Miles.
 She goes to the bar early, where nine ladies are dancing, and drinks with Toby.

 On the tenth day, Kate suggests Rich use his light display to propose to Leigh.
 She spots young Michael, who wears his Lords hockey sweatshirt (#10).
-She chases him but he leaps over a barrier and vanishes.
+She chases him, but he leaps over a barrier and vanishes.

-On the eleventh day, Kate finds Michael.
-She reunites him with Miles, then shares an anonymous date with the architect.
-A delivery truck advertises an 11-inch pizza from Pied Pipers of Pizza.
+On the eleventh day, Kate secretly follows Michael and discovers him cuddling a dog.
+She reunites him with Miles and then shares an anonymous date with the architect.
+A delivery truck advertises an eleven-inch pizza from Pied Pipers of Pizza.

-On the twelfth day, Kate walks by a display of 12 nutcrackers with drums.
+On the twelfth day, Kate walks by a display of twelve nutcrackers with drums.
 She helps Rich propose to Leigh, then plays matchmaker by introducing Margine to Jim and Toby to Miyoko.
 She invites all six to her family dinner.
 She briefly tells Jack she wishes him well in his new relationship, and convinces her sister's family to join the dinner.
 Meeting with Miles, the two quickly hit if off and then find Michael together, after which the kids from the group home also join the dinner.
 Impressed with Kate, Miles tells her he feels as if he's known her his whole life.
 The two finally share a kiss.
 Kate is overjoyed to see reality does not reboot at midnight.